-In this travel itinerary, we will share with you our experiences travelling through Malaysia and Brunei.
-You will read about the top travel highlights and best nature and wildlife spots you shouldn’t miss.
+In this itinerary, we will share our experiences of travelling through Borneo (Sarawak and Sabah) and Brunei.
+Also, you will read about the top backpacking highlights and the best nature and wildlife spots you shouldn’t miss.
 Additionally, we will show you a perfect Borneo travel route where you are going to see the best things of this phenomenal and adventurous travel destination.

 - Kuching – the city of cats and starting point for the nearby national parks